Freddie Silva

-Haupe Liyanage Athukorala Morris Joseph Ranabahu, (born 18 May 1938 – died 29 October 2001: ෆේරඩී සිල්වා), popularly as Freddie Silva, was a Sri Lankan film actor, and playback singer, who appeared from 1963 until 2001.
+Haupe Liyanage Athukorala Morris Joseph Ranabahu (born 18 May 1938 – died 29 October 2001: ෆේරඩී සිල්වා), popularly known as Freddie Silva, was a Sri Lankan film actor, and playback singer, who appeared from 1963 until 2001.
 Freddie was known for being one of the most popular Sri Lankan comedians of the 1960s, 1970s and 1980s.
 He appeared in over 400 films and Produced 2 films, of which 300 were screened at the celebration of fifty years in Sinhala Cinema.

 Early life

 Silva was born on 18 May 1938 in Puvakaramba, Moratuwa, Sri Lanka as the only child of the family.
 Silva's father was an overseer for the Moratuwa Urban Council and his mother was a member of Salvation Army.
 Growing up he was fascinated with singing and dancing.
 St. Sebastian's College, Moratuwa was his Alma mater.

 Music career

 In the 1950s Silva performed the Alanson Mendis composition "Bar Bar Bar" in front of Sir John Kotelawala and was warmly received.
 He used this opportunity to get a letter of recommendation from Kotelawala which he presented to Livy Wijemanne of Radio Ceylon to secure a job as a radio artist.

 Silva's first recording was "Mottapala."
 He followed the song with "Bar Bar Bar" now updated with music by P. L. A. Somapala.
 It was a success.
 Subsequent efforts teamed Silva with the late Premakirthi de Alwis.
 Their work include comedic songs like "Aron Mama", "Pankiritta", "Nedeyo", "Handa Mama", "Kekille Rajjuruwo" and "Parana Coat" (from Lokuma Hinawa).
 Silva's crowning achievement is considered the tune "Kundumani."